Phase transition in random tensors with multiple independent spikes: Main Results

-The behavior of $\beta_c$ is influenced by the portion of zeros and the magnitude of the nonzero jumps.
-As can be seen, in each of the four figures there exists a threshold $\rho_*$ (depending on $p$) such that $\beta_c$ is increasing on $[0,\rho_*]$ and decreasing on $[\rho_*,1]$.
-Heuristically, in the interval $[0,\rho_*)$, the large fraction of the zeros dominates the small portion of far jumps, whose magnitude $1/\sqrt{\rho}$ is large.
-Therefore, in order to detect the spike, $\beta_c$ needs to increase as $\rho$ increases, or equivalently, as the magnitude of jumps decreases.
+The behavior of $\beta_c$ is influenced by the proportion of zeros and the magnitude of the nonzero jumps.
+As can be seen, in each of the four figures there exists a threshold $\rho_*$ (depending on $p$) such that $\rho\mapsto\beta_c$ is increasing on $[0,\rho_*]$ and decreasing on $[\rho_*,1]$.
+Heuristically, in the interval $[0,\rho_*)$, the large fraction of the zeros dominates the small proportion of far jumps, whose magnitude $1/\sqrt{\rho}$ is large.
 On the other hand, in the interval $(\rho_*,1]$, the far jumps overpower the small fraction of zeros and their magnitude has relatively low variation with $\rho$.
-In this case, $\beta_c$ decreases as $\rho$ increases, or equivalently, as the fraction of far jumps increases.
 In each subfigure of Figure \ref{prob_sparse_Rad}, we indicate by a solid curve the following upper bound for $\beta_c$, which was pointed out in \cite{PWB17},

 We note that as $p$ increases the estimated values of $\beta_c$ are closer to the ones of the upper bound $H(\rho)$.
 For $p=3$, $4$, $5$, we see that if $\rho$ is sufficiently small, then $H(\rho)$ is still a good approximation for $\beta_c$.